 1. Original Contract prices for similar work but adjusted for:

-a. increased or decreased material costs specified in .
+a. increased or decreased material costs specified in 109.05.C.3.

-b. increased or decreased labor costs specified in
+b. increased or decreased labor costs specified in 109.05.C.2

-c. increased or decreased equipment costs specified in
+c. increased or decreased equipment costs specified in 109.05.C.4

 Adjustments of these prices for inflation or markup for subcontractor work is not allowed.

-2. State-wide average unit price awarded for the item or items as listed in the Department’s annual “Summary of Contracts Awarded.”
-These prices may be adjusted for inflation using factors issued by the .
+2. State-wide average unit price awarded for the item, LPA average unit price awarded for the item, or items as listed in the Department’s annual “Summary of Contracts Awarded.”
+These prices may be adjusted for inflation using factors issued by the Office of Construction Administration.
 No markup for subcontractor work is allowed.

 3. Average price awarded on three different projects of similar work and quantity.
-These prices may be adjusted for inflation using factors issued by the .
+These prices may be adjusted for inflation using factors issued by the Office of Construction Administration.
 No markup for subcontractor work is allowed.

 4. Prices computed by the Office of Estimating.

-5. Cost analysis of labor, material, equipment, and markups as allowed in .
+5. Cost analysis of labor, material, equipment, and markups as allowed in 109.05.C.

-6. For the cost of compensable delays as defined in , prepare a cost analysis as allowed by .
+6. For the cost of compensable delays as defined in 108.06, prepare a cost analysis as allowed by 109.05.D.

-Provide proposed pricing and cost justification for changes or Extra Work within 5 business days after the Department’s request.
-The Department will respond within 5 business days after receipt of the Contractor’s proposal.
-The Department and the Contractor can mutually agree to extend these 5-day time limits.
+Provide proposed pricing and cost justification for changes or Extra Work within 5 business days after the LPA’s request.
+The LPA will respond within 5 business days after receipt of the Contractor’s proposal.
+The LPA and the Contractor can mutually agree to extend these 5-day time limits.

-If the Department negotiates with the Contractor but does not agree on a price adjustment, the Engineer may direct the Contractor to perform all or part of the revised Work under force account.
+If the LPA negotiates with the Contractor but does not agree on a price adjustment, the PRC and/or CPE may direct the Contractor to perform all or part of the revised Work under force account.

 C. Force Account.